 In an example of the prosecutors stacking the deck, they had the expert testify about a calculation the government expert did that put the defendant’s speed at 92 mph despite the data pulled from the black box.
 The other prosecution expert testified that the defendant’s truck was in perfect working condition and that there was no mechanical defect that could have caused the accident.

+The prosecutors called seven eyewitnesses, including the resident of a nearby apartment building who testified that he witnessed the crash from his 10th floor apartment.
 The prosecutor’s case comprised of over 40 listed witnesses and took two weeks to complete.
 The trial took over a month to complete.
 Tim Bilecki cross-examined all of the witnesses and exposed the holes in the state’s case proving that the defendant was not acting recklessly while driving.
+The defense called an accident reconstruction expert who further scrutinized the police investigation.
+He testified that the same exact accident could have occurred had the defendant been driving 60 mph.
 Tim Bilecki, through the use of the expert, demonstrated that the fire that started after the crash was actually the result of a faulty design in the vehicle manufacturing.

 After a week of jury deliberations, the defendant was not guilty of Manslaughter and instead only found guilty of misdemeanor negligent homicide where the maximum penalty is one year in jail.
 Result: